vmware/singleton/README.md

-Singleton Library for Java Clients
+﻿Singleton Library for Java Clients
 ============

 Several client libraries are provided to support sending API requests to Singleton service.
 Each library, when integrated on the client side, also provides additional features such as post-processing of localized resources and caching.